Declaration of compliance

 Declaration of the Board of Management and the Supervisory Board of Biotest AG on the recommendations of the German Corporate Governance Code in accordance with Section 161 of the German Stock Corporation Act (AktG)

-Since the last Declaration of Compliance dated 17 March 2015, which referred to the German Corporate Governance Code as amended on 13 May 2013 and 24 Juni 2014, Biotest AG has complied with all recommendations of the German Corporate Governance Code as amended on 24 June 2014 and 5 May 2015 with the following exceptions:
+Since the last Declaration of Compliance dated 16 March 2021, Biotest AG has complied with all recommendations of the German Corporate Governance Code in the version 16 December 2019 with the following exceptions:

 |For the Board of Management

 |Dr Michael Ramroth||Dr Georg Floß||Dr. Jörg Schüttrumpf||Rolf Hoffmann|